eBPF-Flowradar/eBPF-FlowRadar/notes.md

 4. Verify lsqr solver(partially verified)
 5. Standard values to be used
 6. Concurrency controls - use two flowsets [x]
-7. murmur hash implementations
+7. murmur hash implementations[x]
 8. make time to 280ms[x]
 9. Test with bridging[x]
 10. Test the implementation
-11. Some random packets are being sent on the interface
-12. Match number of packets in listener and eBPF program[x]
+11. Match number of packets in listener and eBPF program[x]
-13. Packets rounded to nearest integer after calculation (instead of simplifying the calculation)
-14. Check pure set implementation
+12. Check pure set implementation
-15. Proper flow for returning errors.Check return values of bpf helpers and perform required action

 # Things Need to be done
 1. Pureset need not be a set as the flows added will be unique always [x]